tarwn/lessthandot-hugo/blogs/content/posts/2013-01-23-do-not-disable-foreign-keys.md

 ---
 Foreign keys and primary keys play a crucial part in all relational databases – referential integrity.
 [Referential integrity][1] is essentially the glue that holds together one or more columns between two or more tables.
 This _glue_ dictates if a value is found in one table, it can then exist in another; primary to foreign relationships.

 With referential integrity come more complex situations for manipulating data.
-This is seen primarily with deletions, although it’s just as prevalent in updates and insertions.
+This is seen primarily with deletions, although it's just as prevalent in updates and insertions.
 The importance of referential integrity comes in preventing corruption of the integrity itself.
 If referential integrity is compromised, queries may fail, return false information or, in a critical stage, prevent data access all together.

 Focusing on delete events, we can take a look at a common but extremely poor practice when a database is designed properly and referential integrity has been implemented and a delete action is attempted but fails.

-Let’s say a SQL Developer has been tasked with removing outdated records from a database.
+Let's say a SQL Developer has been tasked with removing outdated records from a database.
 This has been found to be safe, provided an archiving strategy is put in place and the items are now archived out to a secondary source.
 The archiving strategy, however, did not provide a method to remove the original items.
 Given this, the developer has to remove the items manually at a time not within normal operating hours.
-The database was designed by the team’s DBA and has implemented a relationship between the table the items need to be removed from and another table for customer ordering details.
+The database was designed by the team's DBA and has implemented a relationship between the table the items need to be removed from and another table for customer ordering details.

 sql
 CREATE TABLE item_table (itemnumber int PRIMARY KEY IDENTITY(1,1), itemdesc varchar(10), itemstatus tinyint)